seothemes/icon-widget/README.txt

 == Frequently Asked Questions ==

+= Can you add an Icon block? =
+Yes, we are working on it!
+In the meantime, the `[icon_widget]` shortcode can be used in the Shortcode Block.

 = How do I change the icon font? =
 The icon font can be changed from **Settings > Icon Widget**.